What rules must I follow if I operate my own mailing list or send bulk email?

 - Each recipient must explicitly ask to be added to an email list from your organization.
 You may not add recipients as a side-effect of something else they do, or because they gave their email address to a third party.
 For example, you may not add people to a list because they bought something from you, entered a contest, went to school or worked with you, gave you a business card, sent you a sales inquiry, gave their address to the Chamber of Commerce you're a member of, signed a petition, or gave their address to the organizers of a trade show you exhibited at, unless they also separately verify that they want to be added to your mailing list by completing the verification step described below.
 (Mailman's invite feature meets this requirement.
 It's okay to "invite" such people to join your list using Mailman if you think they might be interested in joining.)

 - When a person asks to be added to your list, you must verify the address (sometimes called "confirmed opt-in" or "double opt-in").
-You do that by sending an email message to the address and receiving a response in which the recipient agrees to be on your list.
+You do that by sending an email message to the address and receiving a response, via email or a web page, where the recipient agrees to be on your list.
 This makes sure that people aren't subscribed without their knowledge by a third party.
 It also ensures that the address is accurate and doesn't contain "typos".
 Finally, it provides you with an ironclad defense against fraudulent "spam" allegations.

 - Each mailing list message must clearly explain how people can unsubscribe.
 When people do so, or when messages sent to an address "bounce" with a permanent error, or when a recipient files any type of "spam" report, the address must be promptly and permanently removed from the list.